iMoHd8/The-Spark-Internship/2. Optimum_Number_of_Cluster_Prediction/README.md

 - Blue points represent the 'Iris-versicolor' cluster.
 - Green points represent the 'Iris-virginica' cluster.

-The project's Jupyter Notebook (`iris_kmeans.ipynb`) provides a detailed view of the clustering process and visualization of the results.
+The project's Jupyter Notebook (`Prediction_Using_Unsupervised_ML.ipynb`) provides a detailed view of the clustering process and visualization of the results.